Zero-Finance/ZeroFinance/README.md

 - **Borrower deposits ETH and get a interest free USDB loan by paying one time borrowing fee.**

 **Double Earning Only possible for Blast L2 default Interest Accumulation**

+## A very bad UI/UX experience Website to Play With (Still In Development): https://zero-finance.github.io/